What Is Submechanophobia?

 Either way, if you’re interested in addressing your fears, a trained therapist can help you begin to understand the way your fearful thoughts are contributing to your symptoms, and how your feelings are related to your behavior to help you improve your functioning.

-Therapists will also use exposure therapy to help gradually expose you to your fears and minimize their impact on you over time.
+Some therapists also use exposure therapy to help gradually expose you to your fears and minimize their impact on you over time.
 This therapy modality has proven effective for patients suffering from a variety of specific phobias.

 Final Thoughts